Gillian Rose Quote:

 New Online Courses

-Learn more about the philosophy of Gillian Rose in our online courses
+Learn more about the philosophy of Gillian Rose with Think Learning

 Gillian Rose (1947-1995) remains one of the most important social philosophers of the late twentieth century.
 Rowan Williams once commented that her “work has had far less discussion than it merits”.
 Vincent Lloyd said that everywhere he went he “kept encountering professors who loved Rose’s work, who thought she was brilliant and right, but who had for one reason or another never mentioned her name in print.
 There were Jeffrey Stout and Cornel West at Princeton, both of whom taught Rose’s books, Paul Mendes-Flohr at Chicago who knew her well, and Judith Butler and Daniel Boyarin at Berkeley”.
 In a recent lecture philosopher and cultural critic Slavoj Žižek said that of all the books written on Hegel that Rose’s was among the best.